gimlet-io/gimlet-documentation/src/pages/docs/overview/quick-start.md

   Get started with Gimlet.
 Here's how you can create a new account and deploy an application.
 ---

-This is a very quick, step-by-step tutorial of deployments with Gimlet.
+**This is a very quick, step-by-step tutorial of deployments with Gimlet.**

+{% callout %}
+You'll need a git repository in GitHub to be able to complete this quick start guide.
+Fork [this repository](https://github.com/YoucefGuichi/streamlit-app) if you don't have one available.
+{% /callout %}

 ## Step 1: Log In and Import Repositories